 - 2 cups (240g) all-purpose flour (measured correctly)

 - 4 ounces white chocolate (optional)

 - Using a handheld or stand mixer with a paddle attachment, beat the butter on high speed until creamy, about 1 minute.
 Switch mixer to medium speed and add the the sugar, vanilla and almond extracts.
 Scrape down the sides and the bottom of the bowl as needed.
 With the mixer running on high, slowly drizzle in 1 Tablespoon of the cherry juice.
 Beat for 1 minute on high.
 Turn the mixer off and pour the flour into the wet ingredients.
 Turn the mixer on low and slowly beat until a very soft dough is formed, then, with the mixer still running on low, add the chopped cherries.
 Beat just until the cherries are disbursed in the dough.
 Press the dough down to compact it and tightly cover with plastic wrap to chill until firm, at least 4 hours (and up to 3 days).
-If the cookie dough is not sufficiently chilled, your cookies will spread all over the cookie sheet.
+If the cookie dough is not sufficiently chilled, your cookies will spread.

 - Preheat oven to 350F degrees.
 Line two baking sheets with parchment paper or silicone baking mats (silicone mats preferred to reduce spreading).
 Shape the cookie dough into balls.
 Mine were about 1 Tablespoon of dough per ball.
 Make sure they're nice and smooth.
 If you find that the balls of dough are sticky and/or have gotten a little soft after rolling- place the balls of dough back into the refrigerator to firm up.
 You absolutely DO NOT want soft dough.